muratk5n/thirdwave/en/index.md

 Where is the good ol' genocide victim symphaty when you need it eh?
 Israel gets it, forgiveness in all kinds of world affairs, why not Armenia?

-Aw shit - they have relations with Russia, that's the problem.
+Aw darn - they have relations with Russia, that's the problem.
 In that case your victimization counts less..
 Israel's matters more because they are on the *right side*, the spear's tip for "Anglo designs".
 We hyperventilate about theirs, not about Armenia bcz they are not US', Britain's bitch.

 ---